Take a moment to think about your favorite childhood memory and the sights and smells, the people who are with you and the way it makes you feel.

 Many of us are hungry for that peaceful, outdoor vacation feeling that creates lasting memories now more than ever after being in our homes for months and canceling planned trips due to the pandemic.

 Our vacation memories in the outdoors likely were not of areas with pollution-filled skies or swimming in contaminated waters.
 They were likely of blue skies and crystal clear waters and white sand beaches.

 One of the best ways to ensure we’ll be able to make those memories again for ourselves, our children and our grandchildren is to embrace sustainability each and every day.
 Our members and partners are doing just that, reducing greenhouse gas emissions by 129,000 tons in 2019 alone.
 That’s the equivalent of saving 16.6 million gallons of gasoline and removing more than 32,000 passenger vehicles from the road for one year.
 They’re doing it by reducing idling, adopting alternative fuel vehicles and equipment, electric vehicles, alternative fueling stations and electric vehicle charging stations.

 Their efforts are reducing dependence on imported oil, supporting American jobs and national energy security while improving air quality and the overall quality of life for all Americans.
-Not just the blue states or the red states – all Americans.
+Not just the partisan politics in blue states or the red states – all Americans.